Moi International Sports Centre Kasarani under floodlights during a Harambee Stars qualifier, main stand and athletics track in view

 Matatus on the Route 17 and 45 lines run between Nairobi CBD (Odeon stage, Ronald Ngala Street) and Kasarani for KES 50–100.
 On match-days the matatus are crowded and slow but frequent.
 The Nairobi Commuter Rail does not stop at the stadium.

-• arrow_right From Westlands: switch at Muthaiga Roundabout
+• From Westlands: switch at Muthaiga Roundabout

 From the airport